msfjarvis/msfjarvis.dev/content/posts/improving-dependency-sync-speeds-for-your-gradle-project/index.md

 With the minor changes made above we have already significantly improved on our failed requests metric, but why stop at good when we can have *perfect*.

 Gradle's repositories APIs also support the notion of specifying the expected "contents" of individual repositories, which tells Gradle what groups of dependencies are supposed to be available in what repositories.
-This allows it to prevent redundant work and significantly boosts sync performance.
+This allows it to prevent redundant network requests and significantly boosts sync performance.

 There are two major distinctions that can be expressed for such filters:

-* Declaring that a repository *only* contains certain dependencies
+* Declaring that a repository *only* contains certain artifacts ([`exclusiveContent`])
-* Declaring that certain dependencies can *only* be resolved from certain repositories
+* Declaring that certain artifacts can *only* be resolved from certain repositories ([`content`])

 The difference is subtle, but should become clearer shortly as we start hacking on our setup.